venn/blog/_posts/2014-08-22-building-a-juicy-progress-bar-component-in-ember.md

 ---
 layout: post
-title: Creating a juicy progress bar component in Ember
+title: Building a juicy progress bar component in Ember
 author: jaco
 comments: true
-type: draft
 ---

 Over the last week I have been working on building an image uploader for an open source project I am working on.

 For this application we are making use of circular profile images.
 I wanted users to see how the image they are uploading would be used in the application while also showing the progress of the upload.
 By combining the two we get to reinforce that the bar indicated upload progress, and also allow for a very tight aesthetic.

 You can see the final version below.
-Try hitting the simulate button until the "upload" is complete.
+Hit the simulate button to see it in action.

 <div style="height: 300px; overflow: hidden;">
   <div style="margin-top: -50px; overflow: hidden;">
-    <iframe src="http://jsbin.com/behano/10/embed?output" width="100%" height="400" style="border: none;"></iframe>
+    <iframe src="http://jsbin.com/behano/12/embed?output" width="100%" height="400" style="border: none;"></iframe>
   </div>
 </div>